JacobKerames/JacobKerames/README.md

 :computer: **`Software Engineer`**

-I am a software engineer and computer science student at Colorado State University Global with a passion for technology and a commitment to excellence.
-My technical skills include Java, Python, C++, and agile methodologies.
+I am a software engineer and computer science graduate with a passion for technology and a commitment to excellence.
+My technical skills include Java, Python, C++, and Agile methodologies.

 My goal is to find a challenging role in backend development where I can utilize my skills and continue to learn and improve.
 I am highly motivated and always strive to stay up-to-date with the latest technology trends.
 I am particularly interested in artificial intelligence and machine learning and am dedicated to expanding my knowledge in these areas.